 - Having a credit card certainly makes life more convenient, but don’t let your credit card use get out of hand.

-Although licensed to sell Variable Annuities, George Sibincich and Strategy One Wealth Management do not believe in them and will not solicit clients to purchase annuities.
 Strategy One Wealth Management believes the biggest beneficiary of an annuity is the salesperson with the high fees they charge and therefore avoids any conflicts of interest by not recommending these products to clients.
 Strategy One Wealth Management strongly believes the benefits of owning an annuity can be enjoyed in more cost-effective solutions.
 Strategy One Wealth Management will help you review an existing annuity if you are considering selling one and reinvesting the proceeds.